Ting-Bao/tsflearning/README.md

       bash cmd_all.sh
       ```

-    - After finishing the diagonalization, you can run following code to visualize the band:
+    - Following the diagonalization process, you can execute the following code to visualize the band structure:

       ```
       python plot_band_scatter_each_k.py -u -0.45 -d -0.65